JuGid/AutoMate/README.md

 - Have a step by step description written on console
 - Add your own commands and plugins thanks to the [event system](https://github.com/JuGid/AutoMate/wiki/Events)
 - Use your own business logic using the [logics](https://github.com/JuGid/AutoMate/wiki/Logics)
-- You can create test cases with [JuGid/AutoMate-tests](https://github.com/JuGid/AutoMate-tests) (under development)
+- You can create test cases with [JuGid/AutoMate-tests](https://github.com/JuGid/AutoMate-tests) (under development) or use the Launcher class for simple tests and reports.

 ## Getting started